GetTerminus/terminus-ui/terminus-ui/chip/src/chip-collection.component.md

 ## Events

-Since this component does not directly manage the data, we rely on emitting events to alert the consumer as to what needs to happen.
+Since this component does not directly manage the data, we rely on emitting events to alert the consumer for any user interaction.

 ### Collection events